Wild Walking UK is all about sharing the adventure and freedom of long-distance walking and wild camping in the UK, both with and without children.

 I’ve been walking the hills and mountains of the UK all my life, also Australia, Canada and Europe.
 My philosophy is simple: low weight, low cost, low stress – and getting in as many walks as I can before I’m dead.

 The daily routine

-I’m a self-employed wood-turner by trade, (It’s my turnings on the Oak Pavilion at Highgrove House) but circumstances meant I had to close down my business a few years ago.
+I’m a self-employed wood-turner by trade (they are my turnings on the Oak Pavilion at Highgrove House) but circumstances meant I had to close down my business a few years ago.
 I’m now working as a handyman a few days a week.
-I finance my walks from the sale of a rental property.
-I have to make this money stretch as far as possible.
-By being very selective with the walking gear I purchase, and then making it last as long as possible.
-My eldest son in still using my 30+ year old rucksack.
+I finance my walks from the sale of a rental property, so I have to make this money stretch as far as possible by being very selective with the walking gear I purchase, and then making it last as long as possible.
+My eldest son is still using my 30+ year-old Karrimor rucksack.